Skip to main content

 The training step can only be completed if these two conditions are met:

-- There is a minimum of 100 matched users (so 90 positive labels in the training dataset).
-The total number of positive labels available for training is displayed in the UI and is called "Seed audience for model training"
+1. There is a minimum of 100 matched users (so 90 positive labels in the training dataset).
+The seed audience size used for training is displayed in the quality statistics panel.

 Testing step

 After the model training is completed, the lookalike model performance is evaluated on the test dataset.
-Decentriq displays the corresponding ROC curve and audience quality score.
+Decentriq displays the corresponding lift curve, ROC curve, and audience quality score.

 ROC curve